Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Experiments

-To verify the effectiveness of the proposed losses, as presented in Table \ref{tab3}, we use our VSCG network and the currently popular PSP \cite{zhou2021positive} network as baselines.
-For the fully supervised setting, the results show that the negative pair filter loss $\mathcal{L}_{fully}$ improve the accuracy compared to the previous two loss functions.
-Particularly compared with loss in \cite{zhou2021positive} the improvement brought by $\mathcal{L}_{fully}$ is 0.9\% for both VSCG and PSP.
-These results validate the effectiveness of the negative pair filter loss $\mathcal{L}_{fully}$ where $\mathcal{L}_t$ and $\mathcal{L}_{avps}$ work together as an auxiliary restriction to better distinguish between background segments and segments containing audio-visual events.
-Specifically, $\mathcal{L}_{avps}$ increases the similarity between audio and visual modalities of segments containing audio-visual events while$\mathcal{L}_t$ decreases the probability score when a segment contains no audio-visual events.
+To verify the effectiveness of the proposed losses, as presented in Table \ref{tab3}, we use our VSCG network and the currently popular PSP network as baselines.
+In the fully-supervised setting, the results show that the negative pair filter loss $\mathcal{L}_{fully}$ improves the accuracy compared to the previous two loss functions.
+Particularly compared with the loss in \cite{zhou2021positive}, the improvement brought by $\mathcal{L}_{fully}$ is 0.9\% for both VSCG and PSP.
+These results validate the effectiveness of the negative pair filter loss $\mathcal{L}_{fully}$, where $\mathcal{L}_t$ and $\mathcal{L}_{avps}$ work together as an auxiliary restriction to better distinguish between background segments and segments containing AVEs.
+Specifically, $\mathcal{L}_{avps}$ increases the similarity between audio and visual modalities of segments containing AVEs, while $\mathcal{L}_t$ decreases the probability score when a segment contains no AVEs.

-For the weakly supervised setting, we respectively adopt $\mathcal{L}_{bce}$ and the smooth loss $\mathcal{L}_{weak}=2\mathcal{L}_{bce}+\mathcal{L}_{s-bce}$ as the objective function for model training.
-As shown in Table \ref{tab3}, the smooth loss significantly improved the accuracy of VSCG by 1.0\%, while the improvement of PSP \cite{zhou2021positive} is faint.
+For the weakly-supervised setting, we respectively adopt $\mathcal{L}_{bce}$ and the smooth loss $\mathcal{L}_{weak}=2\mathcal{L}_{bce}+\mathcal{L}_{s-bce}$ as the objective function for model training.
+As shown in Table \ref{tab3}, the smooth loss significantly improved the accuracy of VSCG by 1.0\%, while the improvement of PSP was faint.
 This implies a better exploitation of the smoothing loss effect due to the presence of the ESCM module, which obtained more discriminative video features.